winni2k/vcfspirit/README.md

 vcfspirit
 =========

-A boost::spirit based vcf parser -- Restrictive, but fast
+A collection of boost::spirit based vcf parsers -- restrictive, but fast